wemake-services/jekyll-theme-hackcss/_posts/2017-09-26-attackingrustforfunandprofit.md

 }
 ```

 I don't have ASLR turned on, so everything is in the same places in memory between builds.
-First, consider attempting to abuse `v` to overwrite the return instruction pointer--`v` is located at 0x100616008 and we would need to overwrite the memory at either 0x7fff5fbff9b8 (location of return instruction pointer) or 0x10000710b (location of the function we're returning to) in order to take control of the program's execution.
+First, consider attempting to abuse `v` to overwrite the return instruction pointer--`v` is located at 0x100616008 and we would need to overwrite the memory at either 0x7fff5fbff9b8 (location of return instruction pointer) or 0x10000710b (location of the function we're returning to--not precisely a stack buffer overflow, but oh well) in order to take control of the program's execution.

 ```
 (gdb) info frame